karenetheridge/Test-Kwalitee/README.md

-The list of each available metric currently available on your system can be obtained with the `kwalitee-metrics` command (with descriptions, if you pass `--verbose` or `-v`, but as of Test::Kwalitee 1.09 and [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) 0.87, the tests include:
+The list of each available metric currently available on your system can be obtained with the `kwalitee-metrics` command (with descriptions, if you pass `--verbose` or `-v`, but as of Test::Kwalitee 1.09 and [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) 0.92, the tests include:

-- buildtool\_not\_executable

-    `Build.PL`/`Makefile.PL` should not have an executable bit

 - has\_buildtool